tariqnaseem333/Java-Data-Structures-and-Algorithms/README.md

 # Java-Data-Structures-and-Algorithms
-#### It is the progress of my learning in Data Structures and Algorithms Using Java.
-This repository contains all the Data Structures and Algorithms concepts and their implementation in several ways, programming questions and Interview questions.
+#### It is the progress of my learning in Data Structures and Algorithms Using Java after I completed my learning in Java Basics whose Repository link is :- [Java Language Learning](https://github.com/tariqnaseem333/Java-Language-Learning).
+This Java Data Structures and Algorithms repository contains all the Data Structures and Algorithms concepts and their implementation in several ways, programming questions and Interview questions.

 ## Day-1: Array Basics
 1.)
 Array Basics\